Schizophrenia - Medical Malpractice LawyersLEGAL HELPLINE: ☎ 855 804 7125

 Our medical malpractice lawyers deal with Schizophrenia negligence cases.
 If you would like legal advice at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
-Our Schizophrenia lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay legal fees if the case is won.
+Our Schizophrenia medical malpractice lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay your lawyers legal fees if the case is won.

 Schizophrenia - Medical Malpractice

 Schizophrenia is a chronic and disabling mental disorder with origins in the brain functioning.
 About one percent of the population goes on to develop schizophrenia, with the onset of the disease usually occurring in the late teens or early twenties, although childhood schizophrenia does exist.
 It affects about 2 million individuals in the US per year.
 It affects both men and women but occurs earlier in men than in women.
 Women can get it in their mid twenties to their early thirties.
 There are multiple symptoms including internal hallucinations, usually auditory, that are not heard by others, feeling like other people can read their minds and control their thoughts, and having abnormal behaviours and speech.
 They can feel as though others are plotting to harm them.
 It is a treatable disease, although only about one in five individuals are recovered completely after treatment.

 Schizophrenia is a global disorder and it causes a great deal of disability in its sufferers.
 Medications can help the disease but many with schizophrenia do not take their medications regularly and thus suffer from the disorder greatly.
 There are a great many consequences of having the disease, including lost occupational opportunities, a negative stigma around having the disease, having residual symptoms and having side effects from the medication.